hpc/pavilion2/docs/plugins/expression_functions.rst

 value will be assigned to the ``TASKS`` environment variable.

-In this tutorial, we'll show you how to add a new function to Pavilion for use in your tests' expressions
+In this tutorial, we'll show you how to add a new function to Pavilion for use in your tests' expressions.

 .. contents::